SYSC3110Proj/Jump_In_Proj/README.md

 5. Make gamepieces setable in TilePlayBoard class and edit the solver-test to make differrent puzzles' gamepieces visable

 ## Known Issues
+The jar file should be put in file with game1.xml, game2.xml, game3.xml, or it won't be able to load default games.

 ￼